Why I Came Up With This Idea

 Finding out that these men were veterans struck a painful chord with me.
 My father, before I was born, was in the Marines, having left after a botched surgery on his legs that made him unable to run, and therefore left on a medical discharge.
 What hurt me was the thought that at any time, a bad turn of events, that could be my much older and more disabled father.

 I have a problem when the American government does not take care of the veterans that secure all of our freedoms.
-These men like the ones I met outside of that store, and men like my father, who signed a contract that literally puts their lives at risk to protect everyone else in this country, and did so freely, have always inspired me and brought great admiration and gratitude to anyone in a military uniform.
+These men, like the ones I met outside of that store, those like my father, signed a contract that literally puts their lives at risk to protect everyone else in this country, and did so freely.
+They have always inspired me and brought great admiration and gratitude to anyone in a military uniform.

-I live in a town with an Air Force base, I was in Air Force JROTC in high school and I was raised in a family full of pretty much every military branch available to the United States.
-I have a great respect for the military, and after speaking to these men, who held on to such a great sense of humor, who actually spoke to someone who actually leaned down next to my car window (it was summer, it was hot, I was wearing a spaghetti strap top that was a bit low cut) and made some comments that were inappropriate, and informed him that he was likely to be handled a little more roughly than a talking to if he did it again, that only reinforced how necessary it has become to raise awareness and to do more to bring these really great people off of the streets and help them to bring themselves out of a bad situation and to make their lives better.
+I live in a town with an Air Force base, I was in Air Force JROTC in high school, and I was raised in a family full of pretty much every military branch available to the United States.
+I have great respect for the military and speaking to these men, who held on to such a great sense of humor and who actually spoke to someone, only reinforced how necessary it has become to raise awareness and to do more to bring these really great people off of the streets and help them to bring themselves out of a bad situation and to make their lives better.

 When I say "rehabilitation" I do not necessarily mean from drugs or alcohol, though it could be a goal to add on to later versions of this idea.
 Rehabilitation means more in the physical and mental realm of the things that could be contributing to their homelessness.

 I want to see a world where there is no homelessness, which means that this kind of shelter could be applied to any situation, but the idea originally stemmed from this encounter with these really great guys.